 Director Cotswold Edge Enterprise Ltd,

 Secretary of State appointee 1st April 2008 - 31st March 2014.
+Re-appointed until March 2017.
 Formerly a Director with the Commission for Rural Communities and previously worked as Regional Director for the SW for Countryside Commission and the Countryside Agency.
-Currently a Secretary of State appointee to Exmoor National Park Authority.
+Currently a Secretary of State appointee, and Vice Chairman, to Exmoor National Park Authority.
 Specialism: Strategy and business planning, change management, countryside conservation, recreation, rural tourism and community engagement and development.
-Ordinary member of the National Trust, CPRE and Exmoor Society.
-Member of Stroud CPRE..
+Director of the National Association of Aonbs; Trustee of the campaign for National Parks; Trustee of Gloucestershire CPRE and member of Stroud CPRE district committee; Ordinary member of the National Trust and Exmoor Society.

 Councillor, South Gloucestershire Council.
 Spokesperson on Health.
 Member of Health & Community Care & Housing Select Committee.
 Member of Hawkesbury Parish Council.